Rock Art Afterlife Sun Journey

 Fig.2 The twinship Negev Desert Rock Art with a snake. ( photo R. Yahel)

 Both the sun carriers and their enemy, the snake, cooperate despite their opposing roles.
-The sun, the cross, symbolizes the upper world and resurrection, while the snake symbolizes the underworld and death.
+The sun, in the shape of a cross, symbolizes the upper world and resurrection, while the snake symbolizes the underworld and death.
 The opposing forces unite when their goal is to maintain nature’s law, demonstrating the unity of nature.
-Thus, supporting the theory that the world’s order is maintained by a balance of forces that preserve the world’s cyclical rhythm.
+Thus, supporting the theory that the world’s order is maintained by a balance of forces, good and bad, that preserve the world’s cyclical rhythm.

 Conclusion

-The Negev nomads borrowed the sun journey idea from the world and invented their unique ship as illustrated in many rock art.
-The sun myth endurance proves its longevity that continues even today.
+The Negev nomads borrowed the sun journey myth from the world and invented their unique ship as illustrated in many rock art.
+The Negev Desert rock art serves as a testament to the power of mythological thinking and the human need to understand and represent the cosmic forces that govern the world.

 Bibliography